 A Simple Guide to Setting Priorities and Increasing Productivity

-We all have too many priorities.
-There’s a word for it.
+We have too many priorities and there’s a word for it.

 Overwhelmed . . .